-Massage Therapy program is not offered at the Nevada Campus.
+Massage Therapy program is offered at the Glendale and Mesa Campuses.

 Massage therapists treat clients by using touch to manipulate the soft-tissue muscles of the body.
 Therapists utilize a variety of massage techniques and modalities to accomplish pain relief, rehabilitate injuries, and reduce stress, increase relaxation, and aid in the general wellness of clients.